Are New Comedians Predisposed To Struggle Needlessly? It’s Obvious To Me…

 Actually, all the comedy talent you have at your disposal right now wasn’t the result of any sort of “writing” process at all.
 It was the result of talking and interacting with others in a “live” environment.

-But despite these observable occurrences (or absence of such) that are contradictory to the process of “writing” comedy material as it is perceived by most new comedians…
+But despite these observable occurrences (or the absence of such) that are contradictory to the process of “writing” comedy material as it is perceived by most new comedians…

 The vast majority of new comedians will still grab the guitar with just one string (figuratively speaking) because they are conditioned like one of Pavlov’s dogs to do so.